BOOK AWARDS

 Chair: Pamela Konkol pamela.konkol@cuchicago.edu

-Nominations for 2023 have already closed, but nominations for 2024 can begin now.
+Nominations for 2024 have already closed, but nominations for 2025 can begin now.
 Reviewers consider how well each text, among other attributes, assists readers in understanding the relationship between education and the social complexities in which schools are contextualized and in fostering inquiry into the history, current status, and future alternatives of teaching, learning, and education.
 You do not have to be a member of the SPE to nominate a text, and self-nominations/publisher nominations are welcome.
 The review process is competitive.
 SPE hopes that winners who are not yet members will choose to support the organization through membership.
-Texts must have been published in 2022, 2023, or 2024 to be considered.
-Nominations will be until through October 1, 2023, as our reviewers need time to read, contemplate, and review.
+Texts must have been published in 2023, 2024, or 2025 to be considered.
+Nominations will be through October 1, 2024, as our reviewers need time to read, contemplate, and review.

 Please contact committee chair pamela.konkol@cuchicago.edu with the book title, author email, and publisher contact; Pamela is happy to answer questions about review criteria and what makes for an “outstanding” book as defined by the SPE.
 Too, SPE has a great panel of reviewers, but there is always room for more!
 Please consider volunteering to review a text or two.